planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 - Spatial indexing.
 A close zoom into a given area makes it unnecessary to use the data from those features not into the zoomed area.
 Finding out which features are within a given extent is faster when we can use a spatial index, something that most file formats do not support.

 The shapefile format is usually the best option, since it is binary based, has spatial indexing, and is well supported by GeoServer.
 Examples in the following sections will be based on data in shapefile format.

+Shapefiles can be faster than databases (in particular, than PostGIS), especially if a query contains a large number of features.
+For instance, if rendering a feature collection at a small scale, a shapefile is likely to be faster than PostGIS.
+When the number of features is smaller, or when other type of filtering is being applied, PostGIS will be faster in general, making a more robust solution for a wider scenario.

 Notice that, in case your service requires modifying the data (like a WFS-T service), a database should be used.
 Regardless of performance issues, there is no option to use a file-based solution on that scenario.